sbweaver/100-days-of-code/log.md

 **Today's Progress**: Read some more of *CSS: The Definitive Guide* and finished the [Going further with WordPress and WP Rig](https://www.linkedin.com/learning/wordpress-building-progressive-themes-with-wp-rig/going-further-with-wordpress-and-wp-rig) tutorial by Morten Rand-Hendrickson.
 It is free to anyone.

-**Thoughts**: Morten was thorough.
-It seems to do a lot for you.
-I would like to figure out how to add in variable fonts.
+**Thoughts**: It seems to do a lot for you.
+I am excited to test drive this.

+### Day 14: January 17, 2019

+**Today's Progress**: Learning some CSS animation - reviewing, actually.

+**Thoughts**: I do animation somewhat rarely so I am not very fluent, yet.
+Would like to get better at it.
+I used to do animation quite a lot and enjoyed it.
+Missed yesterday - was busy with work, kids, and went to my local WordPress Meetup.
+Lots of good conversations.